Maine’s biggest newspaper group is now a nonprofit under the National Trust for Local News

 The National Trust for Local News, which already owns two dozen newspapers in Colorado, is expanding its portfolio through the purchase of five daily newspapers and 17 weekly newspapers that were part of Masthead Maine.
 Former Masthead owner Reade Brower retained ownership of several weeklies that weren’t part of the deal.

-Terms of the transaction, which closed Tuesday, were not disclosed.
+The terms of the transaction, which closed Tuesday, were not disclosed.

 The newspapers will now fall under the umbrella of the Maine Trust for Local News.